Welcome to Nafpaktos, Greece! This entrancing and enchanting coastal town bridges the ancient past, medieval empires, and the modern Greek nation.

 The romantic coastline, rustic villages, and rugged mountains – and, oh yes, another Venetian fortress! – await your discovery on delightful day trips from Nafpaktos.

-Nafpaktos additionally makes a home base for day trips beyond Nafpaktia; for example: Ancient Olympia, Western Greece’s world-renowned archaeological site, the origin of the Olympic Games, and one of the most famous landmarks in Greece.
+Nafpaktos additionally makes a home base for day trips beyond Nafpaktia; for example: Ancient Olympia, Western Greece’s world-renowned archaeological site.

 Travel Tips to Visit Nafpaktos, Greece